Quasipolynomial-time algorithms for Gibbs point processes: Abstract

 \section{Abstract}

-We demonstrate a quasipolynomial-time deterministic approximation algorithm for the partition function of a Gibbs point process interacting via a repulsive potential.
+We demonstrate a quasipolynomial-time deterministic approximation algorithm for the partition function of a Gibbs point process interacting via a finite-range stable potential.
 This result holds for all activities $\lambda$ for which the partition function satisfies a zero-free assumption in a neighborhood of the interval $[0,\lambda]$.
-As a corollary, we obtain a quasipolynomial-time deterministic approximation algorithm for all $\lambda < e/\Delta_\phi$, where $\Delta_\phi$ is the potential-weighted connective constant of the potential $\phi$.
+As a corollary, for all finite-range stable potentials we obtain a quasipolynomial-time determinsitic algorithm for all $\lambda < /(e^{B + 1} \hat C_\phi)$ where $\hat C_\phi$ is a temperedness parameter and $B$ is the stability constant of $\phi$.
+In the special case of a repulsive potential such as the hard-sphere gas we improve the range of activity by a factor of at least $e^2$ and obtain a quasipolynomial-time deterministic approximation algorithm for all $\lambda < e/\Delta_\phi$, where $\Delta_\phi$ is the potential-weighted connective constant of the potential $\phi$.
 Our algorithm approximates coefficients of the cluster expansion of the partition function and uses the interpolation method of Barvinok to extend this approximation throughout the zero-free region.